JasonArmitage-res/PM-VLN/README.md

 #### Full Datasets
 Experiments conducted for the paper above require pretraining the PM-VLN module on the auxiliary datasets generated for this research and evaluating the framework on the Touchdown benchmark.

+Components in the PM-VLN module are pretrained on the following:
+  - MC-10 - dataset of visual, textual and geospatial data for landmarks in 10 US cities.
+  - TR-NY-PIT-central - set of image files graphing path traces for trajectory plan estimation in Manhattan and Pittsburgh.

 Versions of the auxiliary datasets are made available under Creative Commons public license at this [link](https://zenodo.org/record/6891965#.YtwoS3ZBxD8).

 In order to access and download Touchdown and StreetLearn, please refer to this [link](https://sites.google.com/view/streetlearn/touchdown).